ishaansingh05/notes_maker/README.md

 - Retrieval-Augmented Generation (RAG)
 - Semantic Search
+- Vector Embeddings
 - FAISS Vector Databases
-- Sentence Embeddings
-- Document Understanding
-- Large Language Model Integration
-- Conversational AI
 - Prompt Engineering
+- Large Language Models
-- Context Retrieval
+- Sentence Transformers
-- Exam-Oriented AI Systems
+- Context-Aware Conversational AI
+- AI-Powered Note Generation
+- Automated Quiz Generation
 - PDF Processing
 - Interactive Web Applications

-It showcases how modern AI techniques can be combined to create an end-to-end intelligent learning platform rather than a standalone summarization tool.
+It showcases how modern retrieval systems and language models can be integrated into a complete educational platform rather than functioning as isolated AI components.

 ---

-# Who Is It For?

-StudyAI is designed for:

-- Students preparing for examinations
-- University learners
-- Competitive exam aspirants
-- Researchers reviewing academic papers
-- Professionals studying technical documentation
-- Anyone who wants to interact with documents instead of simply reading them

----

-# License

-This project is released under the MIT License.

-You are free to use, modify, and distribute it in accordance with the license terms.

----

-# Acknowledgements

-This project builds upon advancements in:

-- Retrieval-Augmented Generation (RAG)
-- Sentence Transformers
-- FAISS Vector Search
-- Large Language Models
-- Streamlit
-- Modern NLP research

----

 # Disclaimer

-StudyAI is intended for educational and research purposes.
+ExamGuide is intended for educational and research purposes.

-While it strives to provide accurate and context-aware responses, generated notes and answers should be verified against original source material, particularly in academic or professional settings.
+While it provides context-aware notes and answers based on uploaded documents, users should always verify generated content against original study material when preparing for examinations or academic work.

 ---

 <div align="center">

-# StudyAI

-### **An AI-Powered Study Assistant built around a complete Retrieval-Augmented Generation (RAG) Pipeline**

-*Upload PDFs • Generate Exam-Ready Notes • Chat with Your Documents • Practice with AI-Generated MCQs*

----

-If you found this project useful, consider giving it a ⭐ to support its development.
+## ⭐ If you found this project useful, consider giving it a star!

+### **ExamGuide: AI-Powered Study Assistant**

+*Built using Retrieval-Augmented Generation (RAG), Semantic Search, Prompt Engineering, FAISS Vector Search, and Meta Llama 3.1 8B Instant to transform static PDFs into an intelligent, interactive learning experience.*

 </div>